 Note that AP or IB credit is not accepted for Physics major introductory physics requirements, although some other departments may accept it for their major requirements.

 First year students are recommended to take at least one intro physics course before sophomore year (to gain college-level problem solving skills).
-It is important to build up math skills, by taking multivariate calculus (Math 212) as soon as feasible.
+It is important to build up math skills by taking multivariate calculus as soon as feasible.
 However students who have not had the opportunity to take much math and physics before arriving at Duke are usually able to fill in gaps and complete their requirements in four years.
 Students are encouraged to consult the DUS to get recommendations matching their backgrounds.

-For Engineers: Physics 151L, 152L, and 153L
+For Engineers: Physics 151L and 152L

-For Other Majors: Physics 141L and 142L
+For Other Majors: Physics 121L and 122L

 Tutors for Introductory Physics